1 – The Birth of HV5PUL

 Working as manager of HV5PUL, I’ve noticed that often one does not pay much attention as to how to send the right QSL card, without the risk of never seeing one back.
 But we’ll not speak of this…

 Operating from HV5PUL means subjecting yourself to certain limitations of time, power and space.
 Anybody that’s been there will affirm that any given location cannot accomodate a lot of operators and therefore, you’ll need a lot of patience.
 Also, operating power will be limited if there are lectures or meetings in progress, in order not to cause TVI.
 Station hours are always tied to the opening of the university.
 So, the most difficult official hours are on Saturday.
-The actual setup consists of a 5-band vertical, a rotatable dipole on 10-15-20 and a three element yagi for six meters.
+The actual setup consists of a 5-band vertical and a three element yagi for six meters.
 I also have a loop for 40 meters.
 This band is the hardest to work because of terrible QRM which literally “kills” signals and with the loop I’ve had plenty of respectable results with respect to verticals and dipoles.